Privacy Notice for California Residents

 You have the right to request that we disclose what personal information we collect, use, disclose, and sell.
 You can do this through a verified consumer request.
 That process is described below in the section, “Submitting a Verified Consumer Request.”

-We collect personal information, which means information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household (“personal information”).
-The following table includes disclosures for the preceding 12 months of: categories of personal information we have collected about consumers, the categories we have disclosed for a business purpose, and categories of third parties with whom we shared the personal information during that period.
+The following table includes disclosures for the preceding 12 months of: categories of personal information we have collected about consumers, the categories of personal information we have disclosed for a business or commercial purpose, and categories of third parties to whom the information was disclosed.

 |Category||In the preceding 12 months this category was:||Categories of third parties to whom the information was disclosed|